GoogleChrome/developer.chrome.com/site/en/docs/extensions/upgrading/to-service-workers/index.md

 layout: 'layouts/doc-post.njk'
 title: Upgrade to a service worker
 subhead: 'Replacing background or event pages with a service worker'
-description: 'A service worker replaces background or event pages to ensure that background code stays off the main thread.
-This enables extensions to run only when needed, saving resources.'
+description: 'A service worker enables extensions to run only when needed, saving resources.'
 date: 2023-02-28
 ---